-2016 HK\$'000 2015 HK\$'000 Purchase of services payable to - Non-controlling interests of a subsidiary 8,278 13,658 Rental payable to - A subsidiary of CKH - Non-controlling interests of subsidiaries and their subsidiaries - 1,844 6,136 2,484 Service fees payable to - CKHH and its subsidiaries - HWL and its subsidiaries 4,226 - 3,079 1,139 Property reinstatement costs payable to - A subsidiary of CKH - 4,564 Interest expenses payable to - Non-controlling interests of a subsidiary 1,830 1,897
+2017 HK\$'000 2016 HK\$'000 Purchase of services payable to - Non-controlling interests of a subsidiary and their subsidiaries 6,975 8,278 Rental payable to - Non-controlling interests of subsidiaries and their subsidiaries 1,168 1,844 Service fees payable to - CKHH and its subsidiaries 3,856 4,226 Interest expenses payable to - Non-controlling interests of a subsidiary 1,830

-In December 2013, two substantial shareholders of the Company granted guarantees to the Company at a guarantee fee equivalent to 0.5% per annum for aggregate principal amount outstanding under the existing loan facilities of HK\$2,900 million.
-In December 2015, the Company entered into amendment and restatement deeds to amend certain terms of the facility agreements in relation to the existing loan facilities and to terminate the guarantees.
-During the year, no guarantee fee was paid by the Company (2015: HK\$11,281,000) to these substantial shareholders.

-In December 2015, the Company had entered into amendment and restatement deeds as mentioned above and new facility agreements with several independent financial institutions for total loan facilities amounting to HK\$3,200 million.
+In December 2015, the Company had entered into amendment and restatement deeds to amend certain term and revolving loan facilities and new facility agreements with several independent financial institutions for total loan facilities amounting to HK\$3,200 million.
 A substantial shareholder of the Company granted guarantees to the Company at a guarantee fee equivalent to 0.5% per annum for aggregate principal amount outstanding under these loan facilities.
+During the year, guarantee fee amounted to approximately HK\$12,244,000 was paid by the Company (2016: HK\$12,281,000) to the substantial shareholder.

-During the year, guarantee fee amounted to approximately HK\$12,281,000 was paid by the Company (2015: HK\$148,000) to the substantial shareholder.
+In December 2017, the Company had entered into a new facility agreement with six independent financial institutions for the term and revolving loan facilities amounting to HK\$3,200 million.
+A substantial shareholder of the Company granted guarantee to the Company at a guarantee fee equivalent to 0.5% per annum for aggregate principal amount outstanding under this loan facility.
+During the year, guarantee fee amounted to approximately HK\$448,000 was paid by the Company (2016: Nil) to the substantial shareholder.